techntv/makeyourcv/src/src/index.md

 |row header|etc   |etc   |

 for example, to create a table with markdown, and give it the "row-headers" class.
 This class also triggers a special case on tables: the script will change the first element of any table row to a `<th>` cell from a `<td>` cell.

+__Update:__ The clone-attributes.js script has been replaced.
+Now to perform the same functionality at page build time, simply add the following in the YAML header of your markdown file:

+    generate:
+      clone: true

+If you've already enabled navigation generation, be sure not to add a new `generate` node!
+Just add clone next to the nav line like so:

+    generate:
+      nav: true
+      clone: true

 `<clone-p>` does the same thing, but instead of copying to the sibling, copies to the parent; useful for spanning multiple columns: